pooja819/pricing-frontend/README.md

 ---

-📱 Screenshots
+📸 Screenshots

-Desktop view:
+Desktop View
-(Insert screenshot here)

-Mobile view (via Chrome DevTools or phone):
-(Insert screenshot here)
+(This screenshot shows the Green version with 3 plans: Starter, Growth, and Enterprise.)

+Mobile View

+No direct mobile screenshot is provided.

+The UI is fully responsive and can be previewed in Chrome DevTools mobile emulator (Ctrl+Shift+M).

 ---